yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-space-filters.markdown

 - Two parameters: the first one maps to the previous option, the second one is the `FilterOperation` - e.g. `ReportBeforeWrite(SimpleMessage message, FilterOperation operation)`.
 - Three parameters: the first two map to the previous option, the third one is a `SecurityContext` - e.g.  `ReportBeforeWrite(SimpleMessage message, FilterOperation operation, SecurityContext securityContext)`.

-Some filter operations have two entries, and therefore have a similiar, but different structure:
+Some filter operations have two entries, and therefore have a similar, but different structure:

 - A no parameter method callback - e.g. `ReportAfterUpdate()`
 - A single parameter: the parameter can either be an `ISpaceFilterEntry` or the actual template object wrapped by the entry.